Factor of safety: Calculation

 There are several ways to compare the factor of safety for structures.
 All the different calculations fundamentally measure the same thing: how much extra load beyond what is intended a structure will actually take (or be required to withstand).
 The difference between the methods is the way in which the values are calculated and compared.
 Safety factor values can be thought of as a standardized way for comparing strength and reliability between systems.

 The use of a factor of safety does not imply that an item, structure, or design is "safe".
 Many quality assurance, engineering design, manufacturing, installation, and end-use factors may influence whether or not something is safe in any particular situation.

 Design factor and safety factor

-The difference between the safety factor and design factor (design safety factor) is as follows: The safety factor, or yield stress, is how much the designed part actually will be able to withstand (first "use" from above).
-The design factor, or working stress, is what the item is required to be able to withstand (second "use").
+The difference between the safety factor and design factor (design safety factor) is as follows: The safety factor, or yield stress, is how much the designed part actually will be able to withstand (first usage from above).
+The design factor, or working stress, is what the item is required to be able to withstand (second usage).
 The design factor is defined for an application (generally provided in advance and often set by regulatory building codes or policy) and is not an actual calculation, the safety factor is a ratio of maximum strength to intended load for the actual item that was designed.